-During Chicago Blues Festival weekend, yours truly (Chicago Detours) will offer a rare chance for lovers of Chicago blues history to experience Chicago Blues Tour with Jazz,” a cultural tour by bus.
+During Chicago Blues Festival weekend, yours truly (Chicago Detours) will offer a rare chance for local music lovers.
+Our Jazz, Blues, and Beyond Tour will be available to the general public.
+It’s normally only bookable by private groups, like field trips and corporate outings.
 This very special event on June 14 starts at 10:30am, before the Blues Fest shows begin.
 We meet at the Jazz Record Mart, a staple of Chicago music history, and then we visit architectural landmarks significant to Chicago jazz and blues history that tourists and even residents rarely see.
 We normally offer the tour only to private groups, for corporate team building or family reunions, and offer it to the public just once a year.
 And every year it sells out!

 This isn’t your typical tour of trivia history.
 We dig deep into the people, politics and culture that have made Chicago a hotbed for musical innovation.
 The two-and-a-half-hour special tour integrates presentation of archival images and video, expert guide commentary, and even a live blues performance on the bus with a harmonica lesson (always an unforgettable experience!)
 In between stops in Chicago neighborhoods from north to south, we use video screens on the bus to illuminate the past with historic interviews performances and photographs of recording studios, blues and jazz clubs and theaters.

 Guests on past tours of Chicago blues and jazz have described it in five-star Yelp reviews: “An amazing adventure,” “Loved the harmonica lesson,” and “This is a MUST do if you live in Chicago.”

 You can see a sneak peak of the Chicago Blues Tour in this video.